mlromramse/buddy/README.md

 	123.45.67.89:5901

 _You will shortly be asked for a password.
 In this setup the password is `password`.
-Unsecure as this is you can change that yourself if you want._
+Unsecure as this is you can change that yourself if you want in the script `initialize-vnc.sh`._